skamalad/shikhsha_final/README.md

 Once IAP is enabled, the first time a user accesses your app they will be redirected to a consent screen to confirm that they want to share their identity with your app.

 This occurs even if the user granted consent to the app _before you enabled IAP_, and will occur again if you disable IAP and then re-enable it.

+##### Test the app

+Navigate back to App Engine > Dashboard.
+In the upper right of the window you'll see a link to launch the app - click it.

+At this point the application should be deployed and functional.
+If there is a blank screen when you try to access the app, or NGINX shows a timeout error, view app errors that are listed at the bottom of App Engine > Dashboard.